dfelinto/blender-manual/manual/modeling/modifiers/generate/booleans.rst

    Correctly calculates cases when one or both operands have self-intersections, this involves more calculations making it slower.

-Hole Tollerent :guilabel:`Exact Solver`
+Hole Tolerant :guilabel:`Exact Solver`
-   Optimizes the boolean output for :term:`Non-manifold` geometry at the cost of increased computational time.
+   Optimizes the Boolean output for :term:`Non-manifold` geometry at the cost of increased computational time.
    Because of the performance impact, this option should only be enabled when the *Exact* solver demonstrates errors with non-manifold geometry.

 Overlap Threshold :guilabel:`Fast Solver`
    Maximum distance between two faces to consider them as overlapping.
-   This helps solve the limitation of this solver, if the boolean result seems unexpected try using the exact solver.
+   This helps solve the limitation of this solver, if the Boolean result seems unexpected try using the exact solver.